mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

     return offsprings
 ```

-The parameter `mu` is the mutation rate (it is also denoted as `MUTATE_RATE`) and is used with `M_BITS` to decide how many bits to flip.
+The parameter `mu` (also referred to as `MUTATE_RATE`) is the mutation rate and is used with `M_BITS` to decide how many bits to flip.
 The bits are flipped at random.

 #### Update population

-The population is updated by replacing a number of the existing chromosomes with the new offsprings that have been generated through crossover and mutation.
-The number of chromosomes that are kept from the previous population is determined by the `keep` parameter (it is also denoted as `N_KEEP`).
+The population is updated by replacing some or all of the existing chromosomes with the new offsprings.
+The number of chromosomes that are kept from the previous population is determined by the `keep` parameter (also referred to as `N_KEEP`).

 ```python
 def update_population(current_population, offsprings, keep, x_range, y_range, m_bits):